On the Complexity of Techniques That Make Transition Systems Implementable by Boolean Nets: Introduction

-A whole class of net-types for which such investigations are certainly of interest is defined by the family of the so-called \emph{Boolean types of nets}~\cite{txtcs/BadouelBD15,acta/BadouelD95,acta/KleijnKPR13,acta/MontanariR95,apn/Pietkiewicz-Koutny97,ac/RozenbergE96,stacs/Schmitt96}, since the respective nets are widely accepted as excellent tools for modeling concurrent and distributed systems.
+A whole family of net classes for which such investigations are certainly of interest is defined by the so-called \emph{Boolean types of nets}~\cite{txtcs/BadouelBD15,acta/BadouelD95,acta/KleijnKPR13,acta/MontanariR95,apn/Pietkiewicz-Koutny97,ac/RozenbergE96,stacs/Schmitt96}, since the respective nets are widely accepted as excellent tools for modeling concurrent and distributed systems.